Sciatic Nerve Anatomy DiagramAI Template IconToolbar IconShare Icon

 The sciatic nerve is the largest and longest nerve in the human body, originating from the spinal nerves of the lower back and extending down the back of the posterior thigh of each leg.
 Understanding the anatomy of the sciatic nerve, including its pathway through the greater sciatic foramen and its relationships with surrounding structures like the piriformis muscle and the sacral plexus.
 This knowledge is essential for diagnosing and treating conditions such as sciatic nerve pain, sciatic nerve entrapment, and piriformis syndrome.

 The sciatic nerve passes beneath the piriformis muscle and can be involved in piriformis syndrome if it becomes compressed or irritated.
-As it travels down the leg, the sciatic nerve splits into the tibial nerve and the common peroneal nerve near the popliteal fossa.
+As it travels down the leg, the sciatic nerve divides into the sciatic nerve branches: the tibial nerve and the common fibular nerve (common peroneal nerve) near the popliteal fossa.

 Sciatic Nerve Anatomy Diagram Template